KarelZe/thesis/references/obsidian/📖chapters/🐈Gradient Boosting.md

+Incorporate this:
+CatBoost, as well as all standard gradient boosting implementations, builds each new tree to approximate the gradients of the current model.
+However, all classical boosting algorithms suffer from overfitting caused by the problem of biased pointwise gradient estimates.
+Gradients used at each step are estimated using the same data points the current model was built on.
+This leads to a shift of the distribution of estimated gradients in any domain of feature space in comparison with the true distribution of gradients in this domain, which leads to overfitting.
+The idea of biased gradients was discussed in previous literature [1] [9].
+[9] J. H. Friedman.
+Stochastic gradient boosting.
+Computational Statistics & Data Analysis, 38(4):367–378, 2002.
+[1] L. Breiman.
+Out-of-bag estimation, 1996

 One approach that aims to reduce the bias and the variance, is *gradient boosting*, which was introduced by ([[@friedmanGreedyFunctionApproximation2001]]9). *Gradient Boosting* iteratively combines oversimplified models, the *weak learners*, to obtain an improved accurate ensemble estimate.
 This chapter follows ([[@friedmanGreedyFunctionApproximation2001]]9) to derive gradient-boosted decision trees for binary classification.

 Recall, by cref-problem we perform *binary probabilistic classification* and by cref-[[🔢Trade initiator]] we defined the labels are, $y \in \{-1,1\}$.
 For gradient boosting, instead of modelling the class-conditional probabilities directly, we model the conditional *log odds* instead, which can be interpreted as the probability of observing class $1$ or a buyer-initiated trade, and covert to class-conditional probabilities as needed.